-Thomas Harding Junior School is part of the Oxford Diocesan Bucks Schools Trust, who are the admissions authority for the school.
-The Board of Trustees has delegated the admissions authority operation to the Local Governing Board of the school.
+Great Horwood Church of England School is part of the Oxford Diocesan Bucks Schools Trust (ODBST), who are the admissions authority for the school.
+The Board of Trustees work in partnership over the consultation and operation of the individual schools' admissions policy but hold to the Board of Trustees the agreement to the admissions policies of its academies.

-We provide an inclusive, supportive and caring environment, shaped by our core values, in which children can learn and flourish.
-We welcome applications from all members of the community without reference to ability or aptitude, and irrespective of faith.
+Great Horwood School values its Christian ethos, its close links with local churches and the Diocese of Oxford.
+We provide an inclusive, supportive and caring environment, shaped by Christian values in which each child is motivated to acquire skills for life and a love of learning.
+As a church school, we welcome applications from all members of the community without reference to ability or aptitude, and irrespective of whether they are of the Christian faith, another faith or no faith.
 We ask all parents applying for a place at our school to respect this ethos and its importance to the whole school community.

-The governors have made every effort to ensure that these arrangements comply with the School Admissions Code 2014 and all relevant legislation, including that on equal opportunities.
+The Trust has made every effort to ensure that these arrangements comply with the School Admissions Code 2014 and all relevant legislation, including that on infant class sizes and equal opportunities.